Skip to main content

 How it works

-Placeholder chip via the UI
+Placeholder chip

-Standard personalization text without any formatting
+Standard personalization in text fields without formatting

 {{key_name}} inline